BIGJRA/BIGJRA.github.io/rejuv.md

 -   Head back to the top of the village and go around the back of the first house on the right cliff.
-Pick up a hidden *Ground Gem, Green Shard,* and *Protein.* Inside, you’ll find *Relic Silver.*
+Pick up a hidden *Ground Gem, Green Shard,* and *Protein.* Inside, you'll find *Relic Silver.*

--   There’s nothing in the right house, so head to the center of the city and go down.
+-   There's nothing in the right house, so head to the center of the city and go down.
 Hidden down here is a *Wacan Berry* as well as a *Super Repel.* Enter the house on the right.
 Grab the *Relic Copper.* With Blast Powder, you can get: